IBM/securitization_blockchain/README.md

 <img src="https://i.imgur.com/qWQOXq5.png">

 After selecting the blockchain icon, a form will be presented for configuring the service name, region, and pricing plan.
 The default values for these fields can be left as is.
-Also, be sure that the free pricing tier is selected, which is titled "Starter Membership Plan".
-If you are using an IBM Cloud Lite account, this plan can be used for free for up to 30 days.
 After validating that the information in the form is correct, scroll down and click the "Create" button in the lower right corner
 <img src="https://i.imgur.com/ROAjOzr.png">

 ### Kubernetes

 Create a Kubernetes cluster [here](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create).
 The free offering will suffice for this demo app.
-Kubernetes will be used to host a container running the express and react applications
+Kubernetes will be used to deploy a Ubuntu container running the express and react applications

 <!-- TODO ADD Photos -->
 <img src="https://i.imgur.com/eEs7kAB.png">